relativitydev/ads-dependency-injection/README.md

 See `SampleApplication.Service.MyService` for a sample implementation.

+### Dependency Injection in Custom Pages

+Because the Custom Page sample is an ASP.NET MVC project, Castle Windsor Dependency Injection can be wired into the MVC application itself.
+This can be used at the unit testing level, to inject mocked classes.
+This can also be used at the test harness level.

+See `SampleApplication.CustomPage.Controllers.HomeController.cs` and the `SampleApplication.CustomPage.IoC` folder for more information.

-### Dependency Injection in other extensibility points
+### Dependency Injection in Agent and EventHandler extensibility points

-Non-Kepler extensibility points don't have built-in support for Dependency Injection, but it is still possible.
-Two variations of a technique for implementing Dependency Injection are shown in `SampleApplication.Agent.MyAgent` and `SampleApplication.CustomPage.Controllers.HomeController`.
+Agent and EventHAndler extensibility points don't have built-in support for Dependency Injection, but it is still possible.
+Two variations of a technique for implementing Dependency Injection are shown in `SampleApplication.Agent.MyAgent`.
 The technique leverages the [Lazy\<T\> class](https://learn.microsoft.com/en-us/dotnet/api/system.lazy-1?view=net-8.0) to delay DI Container resolution.

 ## Building and Running